wilsonify/learn-go-with-tests/docs/reading-files.md

 }
 ```

-From now on, most of our efforts can be neatly contained within `newPost`.
+From now on, most of our efforts can be neatly contained within `NewPost`.
 The concerns of opening and iterating over files are done, and now we can focus on extracting the data for our `Post` type.
-Whilst not technically necessary, files are a nice way to logically group related things together, so I moved the `Post` type and `newPost` into a new `post.go` file.
+Whilst not technically necessary, files are a nice way to logically group related things together, so I moved the `Post` type and `NewPost` into a new `post.go` file.

 ### Test helper